ldoty/nucleic/README.md

 # nucleic
-Python build system to automate aws-lambda and api-gateway serverless architecture.
+nucleic is a tool for automating, organizing, and simplifying the build process for an aws lambda and api-gateway backend service.